-Black Friday is now a firm event in the warm-up to Christmas with many shops announcing dramatic deals that last just for one day.
+Black Friday is now a firm event in the warm-up to Christmas with the majority of shops announcing dramatic deals that last just for one day.

-Many organised gift buyers head out to make the most of big discounts and spread the cost of presents across two months.
+It results in full car parks and early morning queues as organised gift buyers head out to make the most of big discounts and spread the cost of their Christmas presents across two months.

-There has been controversy around the 24 hour offers.
+But there has also been controversy around the 24 hour offers.
 The chief executive of the Advertising Standards Authority said that it can be hard for consumers to establish if a product is being offered at a good price.

-SW Londoner asked shoppers in Kingston if they were looking for a good deal.
+So SW Londoner took to the streets of Kingston today to ask shoppers if they had come out specifically looking for a good deal.

 No 52% Yes: 48%